vrtulka23/arepy/README.md

 ## Documentation and examples

 Example scripts are given in subdirectories in corresponding `README.md` files.
+You can quickly go to a corresponding subdirectory by clicking links provided in the file structure section.

 ## Licensing and contribution
 Everybody is welcomed to use this code for private or research purpouse in terms of its license.